Hummingbot Foundation Governance¶

 - Any HBOT holder with at least 10,000 HBOT voting power creates an IP in Snapshot linked to the issue;

-- If at least 3% of total HBOT tokens have voted (either directly or via delegation) and at least 50% of votes approve, Foundation labels Github issue as “approved”;
+- If at least 3% of the total circulating supply of HBOT tokens have voted (either directly or via delegation) and at least 50% of votes approve, Foundation labels Github issue as “approved”;

 - The Foundation assigns the issue to the Maintainer of the affected component, or if there is no Maintainer for the affected component, assigns the issue to a Certified Maintainer or creates a bounty funded by HBOT tokens to incentivize Contributors; and